astralchan/dotfiles/README.md

 # Description

-These are some scripts for dmenu / alsa.
+These are some scripts for bemenu / alsa.

 The battery script should work anywhere.